wclr/ts-node-dev/README.md

 About
 =====

-Node.js supervisor that spawns a node child-process and restarts it when changes are detected in the filesystem.
+Node-dev is a supervisor for Node.js that spawns a node child-process and restarts it when changes are detected in the filesystem.
 If the child-process exits due to an error, the supervisor waits for another modification before it attempts to re-spawn it.
 The output written to stderr is captured and scanned for stack-traces.
-If an error is detected it is displayed as Growl notification.
+If an error is detected it is displayed as [Growl notification](http://growl.info/about.php).

 Installation
 ============